qragsda80/BasicCAD/README.md

 ### Reflection

-This was my second Onshape part and [following along with Dr. Shields made it super easy.](https://youtu.be/BWDk4BZFXDQ)
+This was my second Onshape part and [following along with Dr. Shields made it super easy.](https://youtu.be/BWDk4BZFXDQ) I struggled with the extrusion because I did my mount a little different than the instruction.
+I used the same document as my base and just added on to it.
+I tried extruding the sketch, but I ended up only extruding the walls and not the middle of my mount.
+I figured it out by retracing my steps and found out what I did wrong.
+I am done with 2 parts of ths assignment.
+I am excited to move on to the next part.

 ---